maureenty/lab/README.md

 # Hello World
-This is my girst git repository
+This is my first git repository